 - Full credit report: Both the tenant background check and a full credit report can be run by partnering with a credit bureau directly or a tenant-reporting agency.

-Move-in reports are a great tool to further solidify trust with your tenants.
+Move-in reports are a great tool to further trust with your prospective tenants.

-First, you'll want to conduct a private report immediately after the previous tenant has moved out.
-You'll thoroughly review and take note of the condition of the space, documenting relevant findings.
-Then, have the new tenant conduct their own report as early as possible after they settle in.
+First, you'll want to conduct a private report using landlord forms immediately after the previous tenant moves out.
+You'll thoroughly review and take note of the condition of the rental unit, noting anything beyond normal wear and tear.
+Then, have the new tenant conduct their own report as early as possible after settling in.
 Review the two reports together for discrepancies.

-A mandatory two-way report achieves a few things.
-For starters, if the tenant balks at having to review the reports side-by-side, this could be an indication they may be challenging down the road.
-Second, it provides a written and binding agreement that can be consulted later in the event of property damage disputes.
-Third, it gives you even more time to assess their character, grow familiar with their disposition and see how they handle themselves in a situation of responsibility.
-All win-wins on how to avoid bad tenants.
+A mandatory two-way report between a landlord and tenant has several benefits.
+For starters, if the tenant balks at reviewing reports side-by-side, this could be an indication they may be challenging down the road.
+Second, it provides a written and binding rental agreement that can be consulted later in the event of property damage disputes.
+Third, it gives you even more time to assess how the tenant takes responsibility and initiative — all win-wins on how to avoid bad tenants.

 8. Conduct Regular Rental Site Inspections

-Last but not least, it is essential to set up and maintain an annual or biannual site inspection schedule.
+Last but not least, it is essential to set up and maintain an annual or biannual rental unit inspection.

-These schedules are not meant to be intimidating or overbearing on your tenants.
-This is a sure way to actually discourage good tenants from applying to live in your properties.
+These inspections are not meant to be intimidating or overbearing for your tenants.
+They're a way to actually discourage nightmare tenants from applying to live in your properties.
 Instead, occasional site inspections are meant to bolster mutual respect for a space, both on your end and the tenant's.
-Most renters will understand this.
+Good tenants understand this.

-Ensure you draft and communicate your site inspection schedule with tenants immediately, then stick to it.
+Ensure you provide written documentation and advanced notice of your site inspection schedule with tenants, then stick to it.
 While many landlords conduct a standard 24-hour's inspection notice, you can set yourself apart and further emphasize the responsibility you bear as a landlord by having a set inspection schedule.
 While under certain circumstances, landlords can enter residencies without that 24-hour notice or set schedule, these cases are rare and not something you want to operate under.

 9. Partner With a Property Management Company With Experience in Tenant Relations

-Finding a property management partner will not only assist you with nearly every aspect of tenant applications, screenings and lease drafting — but it will lend greater peace of mind for all parties involved.
+Whether you're new to real estate investing or an experienced investor, finding a property management partner will assist you with nearly every aspect of tenant applications, screenings and lease drafting, and it will lend greater peace of mind for all parties involved.

-Opt for management companies with rooted experience in the actual areas your properties are located.
-Geographically experienced rental management companies are generally more familiar with state and local property statutes, fair housing laws, tax codes and more, which vary by region.
+Opt for property management companies located where your properties are.
+Local rental management companies are more familiar with state and local property statutes, fair housing laws, taxes, ordinances, legal advice, real estate investment logistics, and more, which vary by region.

 - Thorough tenant screenings, including background checks, credit reports and eviction history